Tisch College Community Research Center Awards $36,000 to Community-Based Projects

 Summary: This project seeks to understand the mobility limitations that stem from gender inequities and gendered experiences on streets.
 The research examines how gender-disaggregated data can reveal mobility and design factors that specifically address the needs and experiences of women and non-binary people by generating gender-specific participatory processes and data analysis that elevate the experiences of those communities.
 Looking to understand how to incorporate a broader sense of gender-based accessibility within Boston, the research focuses on the City’s redevelopment of two major corridors, Columbia Road, and Tremont Street.
 To understand the perceptions of women and non-binary people of traveling on these corridors, both collectively and individually, this research combines surveys, interviews, sketch mapping, and geospatial analysis to identify spatial configurations that impact livability.
 This research seeks to define and characterize factors important to disaggregated gender groups, proposing guidelines to produce new urban configurations that grant the right to mobility at any time and place to women and gender-nonconforming people.
-A collaboration between Livable Streets Alliance and Dr. Rebecca Shakespeare, this research seeks to inform neighborhood redevelopment through community-based collaborative processes, incorporating neighborhood ambassadors and Tufts students.
+As a collaboration led by María de la Luz Lobos Martínez (Community Engagement and Research Fellow at Livable Streets Alliance) and Dr. Rebecca Shakespeare (Lecturer in Tufts’ Urban and Environmental Policy and Planning), this research will inform neighborhood redevelopment through community-based collaborative processes, incorporating neighborhood ambassadors and Tufts students.

 Engaging Memory and Knowledge Transmission through Music in the Cambodian American Community (Lowell)

 Partners: Angkor Dance Troupe, Cambodian Vintage Music Archive, and Dr. Stéphanie Khoury (Music)